MotionLab-Anonymous/MotionLab/README.md

 ```

 ### 2. Download Dependencies:
-The results should be placed as shown in Folder Structure, including glove,t2m and smpl.
+The results should be placed as shown in Folder Structure, including glove,t2m, smpl and clip.
 ```
 bash prepare/download_smpl_model.sh
 bash prepare/download_glove.sh